GSA/ficam-playbooks/_fpki/announcements/10_ldap_removal.md

 ---

-The FPKIMA team will be taking action to reduce unnecessary external UDP activity on their repositories in order to avert potential negative impacts to availability.
+The FPKIMA team will be taking action to reduce unnecessary external activity on their repositories in order to avert potential negative impacts to availability.

 **Plan of Action:**
 The FPKIMA team is turning off its sole remaining LDAP repository services on 10/12/2022, this only impacts the SIA repository for the old Federal Common Policy CA (FCPCA) root.